 STEP 6: Place another jack under the rear axle and have the rider sit on the seat

 STEP 7: Lower the jack that was placed under the frame in step 2 (the weight of the Tri Glide/Freewheeler should now be resting on the jack under the axle)

 STEP 8: Using the same reference location on the fender in step 5 take another measurement from the fender to the ground or lift and compare that measurement to the measurement obtained in step 5 (we are looking for this measurement to be 1" less than the measurement we got in step 5 or (1" of sag).
 If the measurement is not 1" less than the measurement in step 5, you will need to turn the springs on the shocks by hand in order to achieve a measurement that is 1" less than the measurement obtained in step 5)

-NOTE: If the measurement is not quite 1" less from the measurement obtained in step 5, you will need to loosen the springs by turning each shocks spring the same amount of turns down the shock body, which will make the springs longer (softer).
+NOTE: If the measurement is not quite 1" less than the measurement obtained in step 5, you will need to loosen the springs by turning each shock spring the same amount of turns down the shock body, which will make the springs longer (softer).

-If the measurement is more than 1" less from the measurement obtained in step 5, you will need to tighten the springs by turning each shocks spring the same amount of turns up the shock body, which will make the springs shorter (stiffer).
+If the measurement is more than 1" less than the measurement obtained in step 5, you will need to tighten the springs by turning each shock spring the same amount of turns up the shock body, which will make the springs shorter (stiffer).

 STEP 10: Take another measurement between the fender and the ground or lift (The passenger's weight will cause the shocks to squat down further, requiring the springs to be tightened to once again achieve the measurement that is 1" less than the measurement from step 5)